Testing your application

 SurveySyntax: testCase.choose(key, value, "Question", question) where value can be the label or the value of the answer and question can be the label or value of the question to answer.

-TagsEnter tags one by one with multiple gestures.
+TagsEnter tags one by one with multiple actions.
+Remove tags with press.

 TextArea